vmarchaud/jsdoc-http-plugin/README.md

 The above would add a table under the route description that lists that the route answer with a json document containing the `name` and `link` key.

-You can use the `@response` tag as many times as you have parameters in your response you whish to document.
+You can use the `@response` tag as many times as you have parameters in your response you wish to document.

 ## @code